LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Related Work

-Synthesizing novel RGB views of a scene from a set of captured images is a long-lasting problem.
-In particular, recent advances in neural radiance fields (NeRF) have demonstrated their superior performance in synthesizing images, thanks to the pioneering work of~\cite{mildenhall2021nerf}.
-Following this, many NeRF strategies haven been proposed for acceleration~\cite{muller2022instantNGP, yu2021plenoxels, chen2022tensorf} and generalization~\cite{yu2021pixelnerf, kim2022infonerf, niemeyer2022regnerf}.
-Noticeably, notions of depth have been used for novel RGB view synthesis.
-In particular, DS-NeRF \cite{deng2022dsnerf} utilizes sparse depth to supervise the NeRF training; DONeRF \cite{neff2021donerf} and Roessle et al. \cite{roessle2022depthpriors} both explore depth priors to improve ray sampling and accelerate rendering.
+\mypara{Novel RGB view synthesis.} Synthesizing novel RGB views of a scene from a set of captured images is a long-lasting problem.
+In particular, recent advances in NeRF have demonstrated their superior performance in synthesizing images, thanks to the pioneering work of NeRF~\cite{mildenhall2021nerf}.
+Following this, many NeRF strategies have been proposed for acceleration~\cite{muller2022instantNGP, yu2021plenoxels, chen2022tensorf} and generalization~\cite{yu2021pixelnerf, kim2022infonerf, niemeyer2022regnerf}.
+Noticeably, notions of depth have been used for novel RGB view synthesis~\cite{deng2022dsnerf, neff2021donerf, roessle2022depthpriors}.
 In parallel, great progress has been made to handle complex environments, such as large-scale outdoor scenes~\cite{rematas2022urban-nerf, tancik2022blocknerf, xie2023s-nerf}, demonstrating the tremendous potential of NeRFs for real-world applications.
 Nevertheless, while these works improve quality and convergence speed, they still produce RGB images.
 In practical scenarios where multiple sensors, such as RGB cameras and LiDARs, are used, only synthesizing the image view is insufficient.
-In this work, drawing inspiration from NeRF~\cite{mildenhall2021nerf}, we introduce the first framework for novel LiDAR view synthesis.
+In this work, drawing inspiration from NeRF~\cite{mildenhall2021nerf}, we introduce the first differentiable framework for novel LiDAR view synthesis.